-IntelliStation E Pro Type 6867

-Warranty Period -
+IntelliStation Z Pro Type 6866 Warranty Period -

-- Bangladesh, China, Hong Kong, India, Indonesia, Malaysia, Philippines, Singapore, Sri Lanka, Taiwan, Thailand, and Vietnam - Parts: Three (3) Years Labor: One (1) Year - Japan Parts: One (1) Year Labor: One (1) Year - All other countries not listed Parts: Three (3) Years Labor: Three (3) Years - Contact your place of purchase for warranty service information.
-Some IBM Machines are eligible for on-site warranty service depending on the country where service is performed.
+- Bangladesh, China, Hong Kong, India, Indonesia, Malaysia, Philippines, Singapore, Sri Lanka, Taiwan, Thailand, and Vietnam - Parts: Three (3) Years Labor: One (1) Year - Japan Parts: One (1) Year Labor: One (1) Year - All other countries not listed Parts: Three (3) Years Labor: Three (3) Years - IBM will provide warranty service without charge for: - 1. parts and labor during the first year of the warranty period - 2. parts only, on an exchange basis, in the second and third years of the warranty period.